 ◘ Fig. G-5 The strawberry tree (Arbutus) is a typical Mediterranean element.
-This tree occurs with two species in the Mediterranean area: Arbutus unedo (a and b) in the western Mediterranean region, Arbutus andrachne (c-e) with red trunk in the eastern Mediterranean region (photos a-b: Rafiqpoor; C http://bit.ly/2mYGaZd; d-e: Breckle).
+This tree occurs with two species in the Mediterranean area: Arbutus unedo (a and b) in the western Mediterranean region, Arbutus andrachne (c-e) with red trunk in the eastern Mediterranean region (photos a-b: Rafiqpoor; c: http://bit.ly/2mYGaZd; d-e: Breckle).
+A third species (Arbutus canariensis) is only known from ZB V (Macaronesia).